PipedreamHQ/pipedream/docs/docs/event-sources/advanced-delivery/README.md

 - Pipedream guarantees that events will be executed by your workflow in the order they are emitted.
 - Settings may be customized per workflow.
 Therefore, workflows can execute events from the same source at two different rates.
 F

-## Examples

-We're review two examples to explain the benefits of concurrency and rate limit controls.

-### Sending Data to Google Sheets

-Sending data to Google Sheets is a common use case on Pipedream.

-- By default, Pipedream will enforce single concurrent executions and a rate limit of one event per second.
-However, you have full control to customize these settings.
-- These settings
-- Pipedream will cache up to 100 events per

-All emits (from any attached emitters) go into a single queue that can be rate limited and/or linearized In the case of the multiple emitters, they can be interleavedThat queue is capped, meaning we will drop any new events when it reaches capacity.Rate limiting and in order delivery can be used concurrently (e.g., execute events in order and send to workflow at a max rate of 1 EPS)As a user, I am notified if events are being dropped because I hit my queue limit via the error workflowMVP Constraints This feature will only work for event sources (not native triggers)Only EPS or configurable windows -- e.g., N seconds, N minutes, etc?The cap size will not be configurable by user for the MVP (e.g., this could be something we want for premium accounts in the future).
-Cap size for MVP tbd?Rate limiting for consumption via the event source SSE API is out of scope for the MVP (pravin to do product work on API consumption)

-[Like events](/event-sources/), logs can also be consumed programmatically:

-\- Connecting to the [SSE stream](/api/sse/) directly

-\- Using the [`pd logs`](#pd-logs) CLI command